Hands-on experience & professional development

 - Participate in weekly webinars and group meetings.

-- Present work at mandatory mid-term and final presentation events on July 15 and August 12, respectively.
+- Present work at mandatory mid-term and final presentation events (online) on July 14 and August 11, respectively.

 - Engage in additional professional development and networking activities.